 Hotels in St Andrews

-There is a reason that the Fairmont at St Andrews is five star and you only have to look at the images to see why.
+- There is a reason that the Fairmont at St Andrews is five-star, and you only have to look at the images to see why.
 The hotel decor is modern but tasteful.
 The hotel sits on cliffs overlooking St Andrews Bay.
-A free shuttle is available for guests but with the facilities, I don’t see a reason to leave.
+A free shuttle is available for guests, but with the facilities, I don’t see a reason to leave.
 Did I mention two golf courses?
-One of the finder Fife hotels.
+One of the finer Fife hotels.

-There are cheaper hotels in St Andrews.
-The Albany is close to the beach and hosts guests in its Georgian terraced house which was built in 1795.
+- There are cheaper hotels in St Andrews.
+The Albany is close to the beach and hosts guests in its Georgian terraced house built in 1795.

 Distance from Edinburgh